 Most brokers allow you to trial their software in the form of demo accounts, which is highly recommended for getting a feel for the different types of Forex trading platforms.

-In our research we found the spread fees associated with the proprietary Forex trading platform were marginally higher.
-This may be due to companies trying to pass on some of the costs associated with developing and maintaining their own software.
-Looking at some of the companies that offer their own software, its quite easy to spot their slightly higher spreads.
+In our research, we found the spread fees associated with the proprietary Forex trading platform were marginally higher.
+This may be due to companies trying to pass on some of the costs associated with developing and maintaining their software.
+Looking at some of the companies that offer their software, it’s quite easy to spot their slightly higher spreads.

 Plus500’s Forex program was generally quite easy to use.
-While the spreads, especially the AUD/USD look slightly prohibitive starting at 2.0 pips, the company is just one of the 3 Australian based companies currently offering guaranteed stops.
+While the spreads, especially the AUD/USD look slightly prohibitive starting at 2.0 pips, the company which belongs to the top forex brokers is just one of the 3 Australian based companies currently offering guaranteed stops.
 Where the company’s platform falls over is in the area of speed.
 Due to the presence of a dealing desk, order execution is rather sluggish.

 Go Markets Ezy Trader

 Go Market’s in house software is a web-based trading program that doesn’t require any software installation.
 The platform is fully customisable and guarantees a seamless, albeit slightly slower, trading environment.
 Pricing is also not as cheap as it could be with spreads for the AUD/USD pairing starting at 1.5 pips.